-- Press the <◄►> key or turn the △ dial to select the desired AF operation, then press <⟨♠>)>. - Focus the subject. - Aim the AF point over the subject and press the shutter button halfway.
+Press the <◄►> key or turn the < alient in a continuous conti

+Aim the AF point over the subject and press the shutter button halfway.
 The camera will then autofocus in the selected AF operation.

 One-Shot AF for Still Subjects